1940 Auckland Rugby League season: Lower grade clubs

 The Intermediate Primary Schools competition was reportedly won by Newton however later in the year it was reported that Marist beat R.V. by 5 points to 3 which drew the two teams level in the competition and they therefore shared the title however there was no Marist team competing in the grade so it is probably in error and for a different grade or competition.
 It was also reported that Mount Albert beat Avondale 16–0 in the Intermediate grade final though this was likely for the A section winner.
 It is possible that Mount Albert was defeated by Newton in a playoff between the winners of the two sections.

-Grades were made of the following teams with the winning team in bold: